Controllable Video Generation: A Survey: Application

-Video completion and inpainting aim to fill in missing areas in videos or remove unnecessary objects while maintaining spatial and temporal consistency.
+\textbf{Video Completion and Inpainting.} Video completion and inpainting aim to fill in missing areas in videos or remove unnecessary objects while maintaining spatial and temporal consistency.
+The techniques can be widely used in film post-production, historical video restoration, and everyday mobile video editing apps.
 Traditional methods often struggle with large occlusions or complex motion.
 In recent years, video generative models have shown strong generative capabilities in this field.
-Based on the stable diffusion model, DiffuEraser~\cite{li2025diffueraserdiffusionmodelvideo} is designed to fill occluded areas, combining prior information for initialization and weak conditional constraints to help reduce noise artifacts and suppress hallucination.
-AVID~\cite{zhang2024avidanylengthvideoinpainting} introduces motion modules and adjustable structural guidance, which support different types of repair under various levels of structural fidelity, capable of handling videos of any length, ensuring temporal consistency within the editing area.
+DiffuEraser~\citep{li2025diffueraserdiffusionmodelvideo} is designed to fill occluded areas, combining prior information for initialization and weak conditional constraints to help reduce noise artifacts and suppress hallucination.
+AVID~\citep{zhang2024avidanylengthvideoinpainting} introduces motion modules and adjustable structural guidance, which support different types of repair under various levels of structural fidelity, capable of handling videos of any length, ensuring temporal consistency within the editing area.